rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### Create users/clients and grant them permissions

-**Users and Clients**
+**About Users and Clients**

 First of all, we need to clarify the distinction between *users* and *clients*.
-- A *user* is often represented as a live person, or a process running.
-This is typically the user that wants to access the RabbitMQ Management UI/API.
+- A *user* is often represented as a live person.
+This is typically the user who wants to access the RabbitMQ Management UI/API.
 - A *client* (a.k.a. *service account*) is an application that acts on behalf of a user or act on its own.
-This is typically the AMQP application.
+This is typically an AMQP application.

-**Permissions**
+**About Permissions**

-Users and clients will both need to get granted permissions.
+*Users* and *clients* will both need to get granted permissions.
 In OAuth 2.0, permissions/roles are named *scopes*.
 They are free form strings.
-When a RabbitMQ user connects to RabbitMQ, it must provide a JWT token with those *scopes* as a password.
+When a RabbitMQ user connects to RabbitMQ, it must provide a JWT token with those *scopes* as a password (and empty username).
 And RabbitMQ determines from those *scopes* what permissions it has.

-The *scope* format recognized by RabbitMQ is
+The *scope* format recognized by RabbitMQ is as follows
   ```
   <resource_server_id>.<permission>:<vhost_pattern>/<name_pattern>[/<routing_key_pattern>]
   ```